Product Strategy Document: What It Should Be and Shouldn’t Be

 What should be in a product strategy document?

-• Target market.
-Who are you trying to reach?
+- Target market.
+Who is your ideal customer, who are you trying to reach?
 Who do you want to buy your product?

-• Competitive differentiators.
-You must include the unique benefits of your product or service!
+- Competitive differentiators.
+You must include the unique benefits of your product or service that gives you a competitive advantage!
 Learn how to achieve product differentiation without becoming a feature factory.

-• Market analysis.
+- Market analysis.
 Outline the current lay of the land based on fresh research.
-This situates your company and product in the context of users, potential customers, and competitors.
+This situates your company and product in the context of target users, potential customers, and competitors.
 It could even include pricing research!

-• Business goals.
+- Business goals.
 Objectives and Key Results (OKRs) should always be present.
-They not only represent your end goal or desired destination, but they also allow you to mark important milestones on the way to success.
+These business objectives not only represent your end goal or desired destination, but they also allow you to mark important milestones on the way to success.
 Learn more about connecting OKRs to product strategy and roadmaps.

 Yes, this is a lot of ground to cover.
 Different product discovery methods will help you continuously research and learn about each element.
 Then you can connect, blend, and structure the information into a single product strategy document.